tomaz/appledoc/Readme.markdown

 - ~/Library/Application Support/appledoc
 - ~/.appledoc

 Using appledoc
 ==============

 Use `appledoc --help` to see the list of all command line switches.
-Read more on about appledoc on [appledoc site](http://appledoc.gentlebytes.com) and short help and documentation on [appledoc's GitHub page](http://tomaz.github.com/appledoc/).
-Use [appledoc issues page](https://github.com/tomaz/appledoc/issues) to submit bug and feature requests (do read through open issues first to see if the issue is already there and vote on it or add a comment).
+Read more about appledoc on [appledoc site](http://appledoc.gentlebytes.com) and check short help, documentation and tips on [appledoc's GitHub page](http://tomaz.github.com/appledoc/).
+Use [appledoc issues page](https://github.com/tomaz/appledoc/issues) to submit bug and feature requests.
+Before submitting read through open issues to see if the issue is already there and vote on it or add a comment.
+If you're not using development branch (see installation tips below) also check closed issues as your request may have already been covered but is not yet on master branch!

 Installation tips
 -----------------